-- Public Authorities Reporting Information System (PARIS) - timely, board reviewed reporting. - Board members should receive all the reports in sufficient time to review before having to approve. - PARIS can create PDFs to give to board members and fulfill other reporting purposes.
+- Public Reporting - PARIS (timely, board reviewed reporting) - Board should receive all of these reports in sufficient time to review before having to approve.
+PARIS has the ability to create a PDF to give to board members and other reporting purposes. - Annual Report: Due within 90 days of the end of the authority's fiscal year - Certified Financial Audit must be approved by Board in order to complete and submit Annual Report in PARIS

-Understanding of Statutory Requirements (continued)
+Understanding of Statutory Requirements (Continued)